kiran1442/ColorAugNet/README.md

 ---

-### 📈 Training Performance
+### Training Performance

-- Model trained for 5 epochs with augmented data.
+- Model trained for 5 epochs with augmented data and without augmented data.
 - Visual improvement in color saturation and sharpness.
 - SSIM metric used for quantitative evaluation.